JOY0919/zixu0859_9103_GroupD/README.md

 - **Minimalistic Block-based Layout with Accent Elements:**
 ![High-quality screenshots](readmeImages/7.png)

 The third image, with its minimalist design using large blocks of yellow, blue, and gray with red accents, adds structure and modularity.
-Your code can reflect this by positioning larger blocks in an abstract pattern, with smaller red rectangles acting as accents or secondary elements.
+This code can reflect this by positioning larger blocks in an abstract pattern, with smaller red rectangles acting as accents or secondary elements.

 These red accents can be used in interactive ways, such as changing position or flashing when nearby blocks are clicked or dragged, giving a lively and subtle response that adds visual interest without overwhelming the composition.